matheuseabra/oop-typescript/README.md

 [![Build Status](https://travis-ci.org/wswebcreation/protractor-cucumber-typescript-boilerplate.svg?branch=master)](https://travis-ci.org/wswebcreation/protractor-cucumber-typescript-boilerplate)

-Project built for the FineTune Selection, demonstrating how to structure OOP concepts with TypeScript, writing tests using Protactor as testing library along with CucumberJS and Gherkin language.
+Project built for the FineTune Selection, demonstrating how to structure OOP concepts with TypeScript, writing tests using Protactor as testing library along with CucumberJS and the Gherkin language.

 ## Features